Fix 'Windows service registration is missing or corrupt' issue now!

 Click “Sign in” and wait for the operation to complete; then check if the error is gone.

 Use another account

 Run the Setup utility and go to Accounts; then select “Family and other users”.
 Click on "Add someone to this computer".
 Next, click on "I do not have the login information for this person" and then on "Add a user without a Microsoft account".
 Now you will need to enter the data of the new user.
 If necessary, create a password for the new user here.
 Now, logged in with a different account, check for the "Windows update troubleshooter service registration is missing or corrupt" error.
 If everything went well, it will probably be easier to transfer all necessary data to the new account.

-Many users have had sudden loss of data on their system disk due to many reasons, sometimes beyond the control of the user.
 Among these, the most common is data corruption by viruses and malware, sudden power outages, sector failures when the system stops reading them, and accidental deletion of files.
 First, remember that everything is not yet lost: the data can be restored.

 But still, it is better not to perform any actions in the system directory where the files were deleted or damaged.
 This will lead to the fact that the data will be overwritten, and you will never be able to return your valuable data.

 Therefore, you need to find software that will protect your data.
 At a minimum, it should recover data as soon as possible and also have a user-friendly interface.
 Fortunately, using DiskInternals Partition Recovery will resolve all these issues once and for all.